 Question 6

+Grading: 2/10. +2 correct that log transformed and model with both versions of bilirubin are similar.
+Otherwise fitted values very far off from those presented in the key.

 Methods: The fitted values for the hazard ratios were plotted for the three scenarios from questions 3, 4, and 5 for comparison of the three methods.